tanakamasayuki/ESP32SerialCtl/README.md

 `ESP32SerialCtl<>::setConfigEntries(...)` remain available.
 If no `ConfigEntry` array is registered, the `conf` commands are disabled and remain hidden from the CLI/help output.

+## GPIO Access Control

+GPIO commands now respect an allow-list that you configure at runtime.
+By default every pin is accessible.
+Calling `esp32SerialCtl.setPinAllAccess(false)` switches to restricted mode, where only pins explicitly marked as allowed can be used from `gpio`, `adc`, `pwm`, or `rgb` commands.
+Use `setPinName(GPIO_NUM_2, "LED")` (or the `int` overload) to assign a human readable alias and implicitly allow that pin, and call `setPinAllowed(pin, true)` or `false` to adjust access without changing the alias.
+Once an alias is registered you can refer to it directly in CLI commands, e.g. `gpio read LED`.

+Run `gpio pins` to dump the current mode, the allow-list, and any aliases you have defined.
+In unrestricted mode the command shows which pins were explicitly whitelisted or named.

 ## Time and Network Helpers